 5. Complete a challenging puzzle/ problem every day

-Buy a 1000 piece puzzle, a sudoku book, or download brain games on your phone; studies have shown that completing these types of tasks will keep your mind sharp.
+Buy a 1000 piece puzzle, a sudoku/ crossword book, or download brain games on your phone; studies have shown that completing these types of tasks will keep your mind sharp.

 Puzzles can also improve memory, problem-solving skills and much more!
-There are even some studies suggesting that completing these activities can aid in reducing the risk of dementia.
+There are even some studies suggesting that completing these activities can reduce the risk of dementia.

 There’s loads of research online so check it out if you want to know more about the benefits of puzzles and problems.